 Show ANSWERED BY on Display? y '''

-On Page 4, the Network Call Redirection field can be set to y.
-This setting the Network Call Redirection flag to y enables use of the SIP REFER message to transfer an incoming call to a vector number back to PSTN.
+On Page 4, the Network Call Redirection field is set to y which enables use of the SIP REFER message to transfer an incoming call back to PSTN.
 For more information, please refer to Section 2.2, observation #1.